squarism/squarism.github.io/questions/index.markdown

 ### Cloudish

-- Use EC2.
+- <del datetime="2017-01-12">Use EC2.
 Grok the tools.
-Find out how many instances I can spin up.
+Find out how many instances I can spin up.</del>AWS is large and complicated.
+EC2/S3/SNS/VPC (less so)/Data Pipeline are under mybelt now.
-- Figure out if EC2 is cheaper than my servers.
+- <del datetime="2017-01-12">Figure out if EC2 is cheaper than my servers.</del>  No.  Having a Digital Ocean box is nice though.
-- EC2 with capistrano?
+- <del datetime="2017-01-12">EC2 with capistrano?</del>Cancelled.
+Build with packer.
+Deploy with terraform.
+Small projects just use heroku.
+- How would I admin one million hosts?

 ### GameDev